31 Insane Roofing Statistics You Will Hear About in 2023

 Source: RoofCalc

-Research projects the tile roofing market to reach $41.3 billion by 2027.
+Research projects the tile roofing market to reach $41.3 million by 2027.

 SourceLinkedin